jacobhood/Challonge-DotNet/README.md

     }
 }
 ```
-You can also inject `IChallongeCredentials` to access the username and api key being used to interact with the API.
+You can also inject `IChallongeCredentials` to access the username and api key being used by the client.